THE KANSAS INSTITUTE FOR AFRICAN-AMERICAN

 CHARLES MCAFEE

-“Considered the most important African American
+“Considered one of the most important African American

 architect in the United States, Charles McAfee of Wichita, Kansas, has used